Combinatorial Hopf algebra structure on packed square matrices: Related Hopf algebras

-By a straightforward inspection, one can prove that the sylvester~$\Equiv{S}$ (see~\cite{HNT02,HNT05}), plactic~$\Equiv{P}$ (see~\cite{LS81,Lot02}), hypoplactic~$\Equiv{H}$ (see~\cite{KT97,KT99}), Bell~$\Equiv{Bl}$ (see~\cite{Rey07}), and Baxter~$\Equiv{Bx}$ (see~\cite{Gir12}) equivalence relations are good congruences.
-Moreover, one can easily show that the {\em total congruence}~$\Equiv{T}$ on~$C_k^*$ generated by~$u \,\Equiv{T}\, v$ for any~$u, v \in C_k^*$ such that~$\Eval(u) = \Eval(v)$ is also a good congruence.
-Table~\ref{tab:Dim_Sous_AHC_Rel} shows first dimensions of the Hopf subalgebras of~$\MTN{1}$ and~$\MTL{1}$ obtained from these congruences, computed by computer exploration.
+By Theorem \ref{thm:Sous_AHC_Relation}, all these congruences lead to bigraded Hopf subalgebras of $\MT{k}$.
+Table~\ref{tab:Dim_Sous_AHC_Rel} shows first few dimensions of the Hopf subalgebras of~$\MTN{1}$ and~$\MTL{1}$ obtained from these congruences, computed by computer exploration.